JordanChoe/odin-recipes/README.md

 While I made a copy of Oatmeal Peanut Butter Bars to use as a template for Chunky Guacamole, I am not sure it was that much quicker than when I wrote Ribeye with Bleu Cheese and Mushrooms from scratch.

 Of note, there are still some files stating not staged for commit.
 Those files were deleted or renamed in the repo, one of them replaced entirely.
 I do need to do more reading on git to learn how to handle these types of changes.

+Those files have since been cleared out.
+Following the instructions to publish, I noticed in my browser and direct link that the incorrect picture for the oatmeal bars was showing.
+The M for modified meant that I never committed the replacement picture.
+This allowed me to completely clear my git status command. :)